 Best practice depends on where your shirt is in its lifecycle.
 If the shirt is new or relatively new, it’ll work best when paired with a pair of well-faded jeans.
 Reverse this equation if you’ve put the work in and faded a denim shirt to perfection (or if you purchase one that’s been washed to produce a nicely faded look).
 Unless there’s contrast between the top layer and the bottom one, you’ll end up looking like you’re wearing coveralls.

 A denim shirt can be worn untucked (either buttoned or unbuttoned) or tucked in (either buttoned all the way up or with a few of the snaps undone).
-You can roll the sleeves up, or you can show off those snaps and buckle them right down to the wrists.
+You can roll the sleeves up, or you can show off those snaps at the cuff and buckle them right down to the wrists.

 The more you find ways to work it into your wardrobe, the more it’ll fade, and the more it fades, the more adaptable it will become.
 Once it’s arrived at that denim heaven stage, the sky will be the limit.

 Nearly every maker—from the best to the worst—has produced some version of the denim shirt.
 Mass-produced denim shirts might look the part, but they quickly go to pieces when you put them to the test.
 If you’re ready to form a lasting bond with a well-made denim shirt, here’s what to look for.

 If you’ve been wearing denim for a while, and particularly if you’ve developed a palate for the good stuff, you know what quality denim looks and feels like.
 You can probably spot the stuff from across the room.

 What we’re looking for is character.
 Rather than a bland sea of undifferentiated blue, we want to see some interplay between the dark indigo overtones and the lighter weft on the back face of the denim.
 The closer we get, the more we can see this dance taking place.